qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 - An attribute name `"qir_profile"` with the value `"base_profile"` identifying the profile the entry point has been compiled for
-- An attribute name `"output_labels"` with an arbitrary string value that identifies the schema used by the frontend that produced the IR to label the recorded output
+- An attribute name `"output_labels"` with an arbitrary string value that identifies the schema used by a [compiler frontend](https://en.wikipedia.org/wiki/Compiler#Front_end) that produced the IR to label the recorded output
 - An attribute named `"required_qubits"` indicating the number of qubits used by the entry point
 - An attribute named `"required_results"` indicating the maximal number of